Selected recent reviews, press articles, and interviews.

 Interview: Di’van Journal, December 2016, Interview with Anthony Downey by Alan Cruickshank.

 “Over the course of the last five years or so, which have witnessed unprecedented turmoil in the region, it is all the more notable, moreover, how state agencies have become more emboldened in their outright distrust of cultural producers and the institutions they represent…”

 “Les nouvelles technologies ont offert des opportunités de développement étonnantes aux artistes du monde arabe.
 Anthony Downey revient sur la plate-forme de réflexion en ligne Ibraaz lancée il y a cinq ans et dont il est le rédacteur en chef.”
 Interview by Daniel Ingrid Perbal (translated byJeanne Bouniort), p.15-16.

 Interview: Keen On Magazine, 18 July 2016, Interview with Anthony Downey by Daniel Lippitsch.

 “Daniel Lippitsch discussed with academic and critic Anthony Downey the current relationship between art and politics and how this relationship claims its validity in this extraordinarily fast-paced and globally connected world, without losing its significance…”

 Review: The Society for Contemporary Thought and the Islamicate World, 03 May 2016.
-Review of Uncommon Grounds: New Media and Critical Practices in the Middle East, 03 May 2016.
+Review of Uncommon Grounds: New Media and Critical Practices in the Middle East,

 “Uncommon Grounds is ultimately not only an engaging read but also a powerful plea to relevant academic disciplines to expand the lens through which we read the intellectual, political, and social histories of the Middle East.
 The book is a must read for students of the region and of media and visual cultures…” Review by Hanan Toukan, 2016.
 Link to book.